 The truth is that two companies are never equal.

-How to navigate a difficult combination.
+How to navigate business acquisition challenges.

 I’ve written before about the art and science behind making company acquisitions.
 Usually, one company, the acquirer, pays cash to buy another company, the acquiree.
 While there can be wrinkles in how that payment is structured–there could be earn-outs for the owner and debt or even stock in the new company could be part of the deal–there is definitely a transfer of control of the acquiree’s company.